-We take a comprehensive look at India’s growing primary, secondary and higher education system, exploring the history of education in India and how it plans to develop.
+Understand India’s growing primary, secondary and higher education system, as we explore the history of education in India and how it plans to develop.

 India has a unique education system designed to uphold its nation’s culture, history, values, and customs.

-While traditionally, education in India was reserved mostly for the higher-caste children, new education policies have been aiming to achieve equity in education and the right to education for all children irrespective of social class.
+In the past, education in India was reserved mostly for children considered to be higher-caste.
+However, new education policies have been aiming to achieve equal opportunities and the right to education for all children, irrespective of social class.

-Here we take a look at the traditional and modern facts surrounding education in India, looking especially at the latest policies that aim to create a more inclusive and contemporary education system.
+Here, we’ll look at both traditional and modern facts surrounding education in India, looking in depth at the latest policies that aim to create a more inclusive education system.

 A brief history of India’s education system

-The basis of learning wasn’t only to read books and memorise information, but the well-rounded, holistic development of a child.
-This included their mental, cognitive, physical and spiritual wellness.
+The basis of learning wasn’t only to read books and memorise information, but also incorporated the holistic development of a child.
+This includes their mental, cognitive, physical and spiritual wellness.
 Subjects taught were religion, holy scriptures, medicine, philosophy, warfare, statecraft, astrology and more.

-The emphasis was on developing student’s human values such as self-reliance, right behaviours, empathy, creativity, plus strong moral and ethical behaviours.
-The aim was that knowledge could later be practically implemented to find solutions to real-life problems.
+The emphasis was on developing student’s human values such as self-reliance, empathy, creativity, plus strong moral and ethical behaviours.
+The aim was that this knowledge could later be practically implemented to find solutions to real-life problems.

-The six aims of education for the students of the Gurukul where:
+The six aims of education for students of the Gurukul were:

 - The acquisition of supreme knowledge: The ultimate purpose of the Gurukul education system was to understand Brahma (God) and the world beyond sensorial pleasures to attain immortality.